 If you've made it this far, chances are you're interested in trying adaptogens for yourself.
 Whether you're looking for something specific or just want to feel more at home and at ease in your body, there's an adaptogen that can help you get there.

 And if you're looking for somewhere to start, you're in the right place!
 At HempLucid, we manufactured our Stacks capsules to make it easy to benefit from adaptogens without having to buy dozens of supplements.
 CBD is also a great way to support the body's quest for homeostasis.
-Our Stacks include a variety of functional mushrooms and herbs as well as full-spectrum CBD or CBN.
+Our Stacks include a variety of functional mushrooms and herbs as well as full-spectrum CBD, CBN or CBG.

 Disclaimer: The information in this article is presented purely for educational purposes and is not intended as medical advice, diagnosis, or treatment of any condition.
 As always, consult your doctor before introducing a new supplement to your routine.